Zhenghai2000/Zhenghai-Chi.github.io/_pages/about.md

 Hi!
 This is Peter's home on the web!
 Welcome!

-Currently, I am a Ph.D. student from the Department of Accounting & Finance and Financial Risk Management Center at NUS.
+Currently, I am a Ph.D. student in the Department of Accounting at National University of Singapore (NUS).
 My research interests include Corporate Governance, the application of Machine Learning, Textual Mining, Causal Inference, and Chinese Market.
 I hope to anatomize the flux of financial information in the capital market, apprehending the voice delivered by capital flow.

 Personal Hobbies
 ------